Thomas Rongen: MLS and NASL

 Rongen became director of TFC Academy prior to the 2012 season, joining countrymen Aron Winter and Bob de Klerk at Toronto FC.

 He was named head coach of the Tampa Bay Rowdies in December 2014.
-Rongen was fired along with General Manager/President, Farrukh Quraishi on 21 August 2015.
+Rongen was fired along with General Manager and President, Farrukh Quraishi on 21 August 2015.

 In late 2016, Rongen was hired by Bruce Arena as the head international scout for the United States national team program.

+Commentator jobs

+He is currently a sports commentator for CBS Sports and beIN Sports.

 Personal life

 Rongen married Gail Megaloudis in 1996.
 He is stepfather to Gail's children with Nicky Megaloudis, Nicole and Chris.
 In 2004, Nicole died in a single car accident on I-64 West in Goochland County, Virginia, aged 19.
 Rongen wore his stepdaughter's baseball cap during American Samoa's win over Tonga, as shown in Next Goal Wins.